 - Take the sum of the principal, interest, taxes, and homeowners insurance, also referred to as P.I.T.I.

 - Take the P.I.T.I.
-PLUS the sum of all of the monthly minimum debt payments (add minimum total credit card payments, monthly auto loan payment, minimum student loan payments, and any other minimum monthly payments that are on credit report)
+PLUS the sum of all of the monthly minimum debt payments (add minimum total credit card payments, monthly auto loan payment, minimum student loan payments, and any other minimum monthly payments that are on the credit report)

-- The front end debt to income ratio is calculated by taking the P.I.T.I. and dividing it by the monthly gross income
+- The front end debt-to-income ratio is calculated by taking the P.I.T.I. and dividing it by the monthly gross income

 What DTI Requirements To Qualify For FHA Loan?

 To get an approve/eligible per Automated Underwriting System, the following debt-to-income ratio requirements needs to be met.
 To qualify for a 3.5% down payment FHA loan, a borrower needs to have at least a 580 Credit Score.
 Borrowers with under 580 Credit Scores and down to a 500 FICO can qualify for an FHA Loan per HUD Agency Guidelines.

 There is no front end debt-to-income ratio requirements per HUD Agency Guidelines if the DTI is capped at 43%.
-However, many lenders may have a front end debt to income ratio requirement of 31% DTI as part of their lender overlays if the borrower’s credit scores are under 620 FICO.
+However, many lenders may have a front end debt-to-income ratio requirement of 31% DTI as part of their lender overlays if the borrower’s credit scores are under 620 FICO.
 The front end debt-to-ratio requirement is not HUD Guidelines BUT an FHA lender overlay imposed by individual mortgage lenders.

-If the borrower has a credit score of at least a 620 credit score or higher, than the maximum front end debt to income ratio is capped at 46.9% and 56.9% DTI back end to get an approve/eligible per automated underwriting system (AUS).
+If the borrower has a credit score of at least a 620 credit score or higher, then the maximum front end debt-to-income ratio is capped at 46.9% and 56.9% DTI back end to get an approve/eligible per automated underwriting system (AUS).
 The front end debt-to-income ratio require IS an FHA REQUIREMENT in this case.
 On FHA manual underwrites, borrowers cannot exceed 50% debt-to-income ratio with two compensating factors.

-Case Scenario On Lender Overlays
+Case Scenario on Lender Overlays

-For example, a lender can impose Overlays on debt to income ratios as follows:
+For example, a lender can impose Overlays on debt-to-income ratios as follows:

-- This holds true even though FHA allows debt to income ratios up to 56.9% DTI for borrowers with credit scores of at least 620 or higher
+- This holds true even though FHA allows debt-to-income ratios up to 56.9% DTI for borrowers with credit scores of at least 620 or higher

-- Lenders can limit maximum debt to income ratio at a 55% DTI cap although FHA permits DTI up to 56.9% DTI
+- Lenders can limit maximum debt-to-income ratio at a 55% DTI cap although FHA permits DTI up to 56.9% DTI

 - Some lenders will cap DTI at 45% up to a 680 credit score and may cap DTI to 55% over 680 Credit Scores

-Again, it is up to a mortgage lender to set their own debt to income ratio requirements.
-The FHA debt-to-income ratio requirements can be higher requirements than those of FHA.
-Mortgage Borrowers are looking for a Lender with no FHA Lender Overlays on debt to income ratio can contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response.
+Again, it is up to a mortgage lender to set their own FHA debt-to-income ratio requirements.
+The FHA debt-to-income ratio requirements can be higher than those of HUD.
+Mortgage Borrowers looking for a lender with no overlays on FHA debt-to-income ratio requirements can contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at firstname.lastname@example.org.